NeilJustice/ZenUnitAndMetalMock/README.md

 ![ZenUnit.h and MetalMock.h installed on Linux](Screenshots/Linux/ZenUnitDotHAndMetalMockDotHInstalledOnLinux.png)

-### 4 steps to build and run ZenUnit and MetalMock unit tests on Windows and install ZenUnit.h and MetalMock.h
+### Steps to build and run ZenUnit and MetalMock unit tests on Windows and install ZenUnit.h and MetalMock.h

 ```bash
 git clone https://github.com/NeilJustice/ZenUnitAndMetalMock